NorCal Collie Rescue

 On February 17, 2026, 34 dogs were seized from the owners property and brought to the City of Elko Animal Shelter.
 Three days later, 1 female gave birth to 5 puppies for a total of 39 dogs - 10 small dogs and 29 collies.
 Unfortunately, all the dogs were on hold - no action or releases could be taken - until allowed by a Judge.
 The Judge released the dogs on March 11, 2026.

 In addition to our pick up in Elko, Western Canada picked up 4 dogs.
 SWCR picked up 3 dogs and Cascade picked up their additional 3 from a transporter in Reno.
 The coalition completely emptied the shelter of dogs in 6 days!
 This is a perfect example of it taking a village.
 NCR brought in a total of 7 dogs.
-Of the 3 juveniles, 1 has been placed as a foster to adopt and 2 are being fostered in SF, still looking for their forever homes.
+Of the 3 juveniles, 1 has been placed as a foster to adopt and 2 went to an adopter in San Francisco.

 Thank you to each and every one of you who offered to help.
 Even if we didn't utilize you, we are grateful to have you on board and know we can count on your help in the future.
 Those of you who were able to help with transport, foster, or donate - Thank you!